northeast-kansas-library-system/next/source/usergroup/ug.20201105.notes.rst

  - New feature allows patrons to search **all** of Hoopla when searching our catalog
  - Training documents at `(this link) <https://northeast-kansas-library-system.github.io/next//pages/hoopla.search.html>`_
  - Live now on our production server
+ - At the meeting Jack suggested we look at Capria and we will follow up on Capria by the January meeting

 3. Placards for Flipster and Hoopla keywords